smashmath/smashmath/_projects/newnormalized.md

 \end{array}
 \end{equation}$$

-Note that these will be the entries of their Wronskian, and at $$t_0$$ the Wronksian is the identity matrix!
+Note that these will be the entries of their Wronskian, and at $$t_0$$ the Wronskian is the identity matrix!

 Now you may be asking yourself, "why would I want to solve $$n$$ initial value problems to get these solutions?"
 Apart from the fact that I have just detailed a method to make it solving just one initial value problem, in theory their use is solving multiple initial value problems.